jswesner/covid_sd/README.md

 ## Weibull results

-Results from the model suggest that South Dakota either has or shortly will reach its peak in COVID-related hospitalizations at \~80 people actively hospitalized.
+We converted the posterior prediction of cumulative hospitalizations to a prediction of active hospitalizations (number of people hospitalized on any given day).
+We did that by assuming four scenarios of average hospital stay lengths (5, 10, 12, and 15 days).
+Those predictions were plotted against the actual active hospitalizations reported from the South Dakota Deparment of Health.
+Results from the model suggest that South Dakota either has or shortly will reach its peak in COVID-related hospitalizations at \~100 people actively hospitalized.
+That prediction is most consistent with an average hospital stay of 10-12 days.

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 ## Divergent trends outside of Minnehaha County

-The above analysis makes predictions for the state of South Dakota, but most of the early cases in the state happened in Minnehaha County.
+The analysis above makes predictions for the state of South Dakota, but most of the early cases in the state happened in Minnehaha County.
 As shown below, when we plot the hospitalization trends separately, Minnehaha County appears to have nearly peaked in cumulative